 In October, I did something I never thought I’d do in million years.
 Solo camping.
 No, I am not joking!
 I enjoy the comfort and luxury of car camping so I tried car camping alone with Xena.
 For those of you who are new to camping,

 Car Camping: A type of camping which involves driving rather than walking to a campsite.

 Since you can drive to a campsite, you can bring whatever you want to make you feel comfortable.
 Take as many blankets you need to keep you warm at night for one.
 Between Xena and me, we have 6 blankets in the tent and 4 of them are down.
 LOL

-I decided on a campground near Lake Arrowhead which is only 2 hours away from home and takes reservation.
+I decided on a campground near Lake Arrowhead which is only 2 hours away from home and takes a reservation.
 I prefer primitive camping but driving around to find an available campsite on Friday afternoon didn’t sound fun to me at all.

 Prior to this trip, we only camped with my adventure buddy Jen and I heavily relied on her knowledge and experience.
 So as the trip date approached, I got anxious and nervous.
 What if this, what if that thoughts kept popping up throughout the day.
 A week before the trip, I drove to Big Bear Lake and hiked.
 Big Bear Lake is past Lake Arrowhead so I can stop by at the campground on the way back and check it out to calm my nerves.
 The plan worked.
 I drove around the campground, talked to one of the rangers and scoped out our campsite.
 I liked the site!
-There are no other sites adjacent to our site and we are next to water and bathroom.
+There are no other sites adjacent to our site and we are next to the water and bathroom.
 Perfect.
 My anxiety rooted from unknown vanished.
 Now I was only feeling the excitement.